-As both kits share most of the same parts it is no surprise that this kit is as equally impressive as the December 1941 version.
-The model is just over 12.5in long and it is packed with detail featuring precision moulded parts with no flash.
+As we have come to expect from Flyhawk, this is a very impressive kit.
+The model is just over 12.5" long and it is packed with detail featuring precision moulded parts with no flash.
 The fineness of detail does not imply fragile pieces; the pieces stand up to rough handling.
 The main superstructure parts will easily detach from their sprues, limiting the possibilities of damage.
 The instructions are very comprehensive and the use of colour coding will ease the assembly of the smaller parts.

-Flyhawk spends the time to do extensive research - this kit is very accurate down to the UP mounts and saluting guns, matching up well with the drawings and photos in my various reference books.
+It is also very accurate, matching up very well with the drawings and photos in my various reference books.
+It even has the 40mm Bofors on the quarterdeck.

 There are a lot of pieces but modellers will have no problems assembling this kit.
-It is very wellengineered and the parts will fit together very easily.
+It is very well-engineered and the parts will fit together very easily.
 I note that there has been some comment about the large part counts in Flyhawk kits and how that discourages some modellers from purchasing their kits.
 The large part count is mainly due to the number of small fittings that are not moulded in place.
 They can easily be left off and their locating holes filled; the amount of moulded in detail will still produce an exceptional model.
 So don't let the box full of parts dissuade you.